Greater Caribbean Safeguarding Initiative (GCSI)

 For more information about the GCSI program and GCSI offshore plant health safeguarding efforts in the Greater Caribbean Region, please contact Ms. Jennifer Lemly at (301) 734-8295.

 In effort to establish a first line of defense for such introductions, APHIS PPQ GCSI has placed an emphasis on coordinated plant health safeguarding efforts to target and reduce the risk of plant pests establishing in the United States through the Florida pathway.
-A Florida GCSI Program Manager position, based in the greater Miami, was created to provide coordination and communication among the various collaborators within the State of FL, PPQ’s Eastern Region, and PPQ Headquarters for the purpose of strengthening pest detection, pest mitigation, pest exclusion, and agricultural quarantine inspection activities in FL and the Eastern Region.
-The Florida GCSI Program Manager is also responsible for coordinating GCSI plant health safeguarding efforts in Puerto Rico, U.S. Virgin Islands and other states, as needed, in PPQ’s Eastern Region.
-Additionally, Federal and State plant health regulatory agencies within FL, and their collaborators, play a vital role in this program.
+A National Operations Program Manager for GCSI position, based in the greater Miami area, was created to provide coordination and communication among the various collaborators within the State of FL, PPQ’s Import and Exclusion Field Operations, and PPQ Headquarters for the purpose of strengthening pest detection, pest mitigation, pest exclusion, and agricultural quarantine inspection activities in the domestic US.
+The National Operations Program Manager for GCSI is also responsible for coordinating GCSI plant health safeguarding efforts in Puerto Rico, U.S. Virgin Islands and other states, as needed.
+Additionally, Federal and State plant health regulatory agencies within FL, and their collaborators, play a vital role in this Program.